lisacek/lisacek/README.md

-### Hi there, I'm Petr Liška - aka [Lisacek, LIPETL or BESSGEORG][website] 👋
+### Hi there, I'm Petr Liška [website] 👋

 ## I'm a Student and Developer

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning new stuff
 - 👯 I’m currently working under [PvPCraft][pvpc]
-- 🥅 2020 Goals: Contribute more Open Source projects
+- 🥅 2021 Goals: Contribute more and more and more
 - ⚡ Fun fact: I love to draw and going outside with friends

 ### Spotify Playlist 🎧